 I am a researcher in outbreak response analytics, with a background in biostatistics, population genetics, and R programming.
-I currently work as a lecturer in the Department of Infectious Disease Epidemiology at Imperial College London.
+I am an Associate Professor at the London School of Hygiene and Tropical Medicine, as well as a Senior Lecturer in the Department of Infectious Disease Epidemiology at Imperial College London.
 My research focusses on developing new methodologies and tools for understanding how infectious diseases spread, and how we can control them.

 Outbreak response analytics

 I am interested in developing a holistic approach to outbreak data analysis, with a strong focus on emergency outbreak response context, in which analytics directly inform public health decision making.
 Beyond infectious disease modelling techniques used in academia, I focus on the development of operational analysis tools, including reproducible and auditable data cleaning, interactive data visualisation tools, and automated report generation systems.
 On a more theoretical side, I am also interested in the estimation of key delay distributions (e.g. incubation period, serial interval distribution), and in robust estimations of transmissibility and the use of branching processes for short term incidence forecasting.